aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Start/End (red)

 #### Activating the Shift Layer

-The shift layer operates in two modes - not unlike a typical PC keyboard:
+The shift layer operates in two modes - similar to a typical PC keyboard:
-- When you press Variation/Shift and while holding it follow with a second key press, the key mapping from the shift layer is sent.
-This allows for quick activations for e.g. 1/2 Bar with a familiar keyboard shift action.
+- Press the Variation/Shift key, and while holding it in follow up with a second key press for the desired layered function.
+This combination of keys will transmit the layered MIDI message.
+This allows for quick activations of e.g. the 1/2 Bar message using the familiar keyboard shift action.
+More than one layered massage can be sent while the original shift key is held down.
-- When you press and hold Variation/Shift for 200ms or longer, the keypad behavior is similar to caps lock on a PC keyboard.
+- When you press and hold Variation/Shift for 200ms or longer, the keypad behavior starts activating in a way similar to caps lock on a PC keyboard.
 The shift layer is activated and keys such as Value Up/Down can be pressed until the Variation/Shift key is pressed again.
-- The Varation key continues to support the EVM Variation function if pressed and the above shift conditions are not met.
+- Note: The Variation key continues to support the EVM Arranger Variation function on a quick press (<200ms) and if the above shift conditions are not met.

 ### Controller Primary Encoder Configration: